Medical Record Exfiltration

 Exfiltration is the process of data leaving the network manually, or carried out through malicious programming.
 If an adversary can successfully compromise a network, medical record exfiltration can take place, putting our most sensitive and private information in the wrong hands.

-Threatcare offers proactive cyber defense through assessment by providing cloud-based hacker simulation, enabling companies to know — without a doubt — if they are at risk.
-“Perfect practice” using Threatcare trains your security professions to respond to real-world threats as they occur.
+Threatcare’s Violet platform offers proactive cyber defense through assessment by providing cloud-based hacker simulations, enabling companies to know — without a doubt — if they are at risk.
+Violet is a BAS (Breach and Attack Simulation) Technology platform.
+“Perfect practice” using Violet trains an organization’s security professions to respond to real-world threats as they occur.
 Medical record exfiltration can take many forms, and without defense-in-depth practice sensitive information can find its way outside the network.

 The first step to protecting your data is medical record exfiltration awareness.